-Meeting pupils' needs (Creating a hook)
+2.2.2 Meeting pupils' needs (Creating a hook)

-Tasks and activities are planned with reference to the pupils' needs and interests.
-The challenge is to re-engage disaffected and insecure pupils in education and therefore we have to choose approaches and resources within curriculum areas which will appeal to them and encourage them to persevere with studies even when it becomes challenging for them.
-From previous experiences, we know that the majority of pupils with concentration and behavioural issues find their learning very frustrating, which can lead to confrontational situations.
-This has proven that creating a hook for the pupils has enhanced engagement, as well as increase attainment.

-We also have a very careful admissions policy allowing us to collect as much information on each pupil as possible giving us (and the pupil) time to get to know them in more detail through staged entry into the school.
+- 2.2.2.1 Tasks and activities are planned with reference to the pupils' needs and interests.
+The challenge is to re-engage disaffected and insecure pupils in education.
+We therefore choose approaches and resources within curriculum areas which will appeal to them and encourage them to persevere even when it becomes challenging for them.
+Based on prior knowledge, we know that the majority of pupils with concentration and behavioural issues find their learning experience frustrating, which can lead to confrontational situations.
+This has proven that creating a hook for the pupils has enhanced engagement, as well as increased attainment. - 2.2.2.2 We also have a very careful admissions policy allowing us to collect as much information on each pupil as possible giving us (and the pupil) time to get to know them in more detail through staged entry into the school.
 This also allows us to prepare an individual behaviour support plan which relates clearly and directly to their abilities, needs and interests.

-2.3.1 Extra Curricular & PE:
+2.2.3 Extra Curricular & PE:

-The school staff team also offer the opportunity for any extracurricular activities, in which the pupils wish to embark upon.
-One example of this is action links to swimming.
-During their time at EHS, pupils will have the opportunity to undertake private swimming lessons, which is imbedded into their educational timetable.
-During the school holidays, this can overrun and therefore link to an extra-curricular activity.
+- 2.2.3.1 EHS also offer the opportunity for any extracurricular activities in which the pupils wish to embark upon, such as swimming.
+Pupils will have the opportunity to undertake private swimming, and/or tennis lessons, which is embedded in their educational timetable.

-Furthermore, as a part of our pupils' eclectic timetables, PE is also implanted and covered on a weekly basis.
-Each half term, the pupil's undertake a different activity, that stretches their physical, mental well-being, creating more confident, wellrounded and physically healthy young people.
-The activities covered within the 3-year rolling plan, are as follows:
+- 2.2.3.2 Furthermore, as a part of our pupils' bespoke timetables, PE is also implemented and covered on a weekly basis.
+Each half term, the pupils undertake different activities that stretches their physical, mental well-being, creating more confident, well-rounded and physically healthy young people.
+The activities offered are as follows:

 - Tennis,

-- Dance,

 - Basketball,

 - Badminton

-- Archery

-- Mountain Biking

 - Cycling

 - Rock Climbing

+- Ice Skating

+- Boxing

+- Swimming

+- Trampolining

+- Gym

-- Abseiling
+- Athletics

+- At Lambourne End Farm activities include: abseiling, archery, zipwire climbing, rafting, crossbows, teambuilding, fencing

-The head teacher obtains various links in and around the city and therefore can outsource various experts/coaches in their chosen fields, to offer a wider range of fun and engaging activities.
+- 2.2.3.3 The head teacher obtains various links in and around the city and therefore can outsource various experts/coaches in their chosen fields, to offer a wider range of fun and engaging activities.
 The head teacher also believes that all pupils need to experience a variety of sports, in order to broaden their minds.

-2.3.2 Skills for Life:
+2.2.4 Skills for Life:

-Also linked with our 3-year rolling plan, is a complex set of PSHE SOW, which covers a multitude of areas from festivals (Eid al-Fitr) and celebrations (Christmas, Easter) to safeguarding and prevent issues (extremism and knife crime).

-We believe at EHS, that is extremely important to prepare our pupils for the real world and give them an insight to what happens and what to expect when they join sociality, during the next phase of their life...'Life After EHS'.
-The SOW are run once a week and the themes/topics change weekly/half-termly/termly.
+- 2.2.4.1 Also linked to our curriculum, is a complex set of RE and PSHE SOW, which covers a multitude of areas from festivals (Eid al-Fitr) and celebrations (Christmas, Easter) to safeguarding and preventing issues (extremism and knife crime). - 2.2.4.2 We believe at EHS, that it is extremely important to prepare our pupils for the real world and give them an insight into what happens and what to expect when they join sociality, during the next phase of their life...'Life After EHS'.
+Our PSHE SOW informs the lessons planned on a weekly basis linked to: Health and Wellbeing; Relationships & Living in the Wider World.